amarchenko26/metoo/README.md

 ## Description of datasets

-**$raw_data/KY/Copy of Employment Case Information M Jiang 09112024.xlsx**
+**$raw_data/FL/fl_raw_cases.dta**
+These data contain all employment and housing cases filed in Delaware from June 1, 2010 to June 30, 2023.
+- N: 10,673
+- SH: 38
+- filingdate: date case was filed
+- bases: basis of discrimination
+- casetype: jurisdiction
+- closuredate: date case was closed
+- closuretype: how case was closed

+**$raw_data/DE/de_raw_cases.xlsx**
+These data contain all housing and public accomodations cases filed in Delaware from June 1, 2010 to June 30, 2023.
+- N: 413
+- SH: 8
+- casename: name for each case
+- casefileddate: date case was filed
+- systemcloseddate: date case was closed
+- protectedclass: basis of discrimination
+- basis: whether the case contained the issue of sexual harassment
+- results: how case was closed
+- dismissalrejectionbasis: reason a case was dismissed or rejected

+**$raw_data/KY/ky_raw_cases.dta**
-These data contain all employment cases filed in Kentucky from June 1, 2010 to June 30, 2023.
-(File name not standardized bc waiting on housing and public accommodations files.)
+These data contain all employment and housing cases filed in Kentucky from June 1, 2010 to June 30, 2023.
 - N: 2452
 - SH: 56
 - kchrcaseno: unique identifier for each case
 - respondent: respondent name
 - basis: basis of discrimination
-- issue: whether the case contained the issue of sexual harassment
+- issue: adverse action alleged by complainant
 - datefiled: date case was filed
 - howresolvedbycommissioners: how case was closed
 - dateofresolution: date case was closed